 Water in the bay can be unpredictable.
 Make sure that you stay safe this summer by following advice from authorities and knowing your personal limits.

-The ongoing advice from Life Saving Victoria is:
+The ongoing advice is:

 - Wherever possible, swim at a beach patrolled by lifesavers and between the red and yellow flags.
 Use Beachsafe to find your nearest patrolled beach and check patrolling dates and times.